nuxt/docs/en/api/configuration-render.md

 If you want to use your own compression middleware, you can reference it directly (f.ex. `otherComp({ myOptions: 'example' })`).

-To disable compression, pass in a falsy value.
+To disable compression, use `compressor: false`.

 ## fallback
 - Type `Object`